What We Believe

 “Diversity, equity and inclusion is a team sport.
-As a collective, we will make the difference,” says Kevin Harris, Ph.D., interim senior associate dean for diversity, equity and inclusion for the School of Medicine.
+As a collective, we will make the difference,” says Kevin Harris, Ph.D., who now serves as the permanent senior associate dean for diversity, equity and inclusion for the School of Medicine.

 Music by Filipe Leitão, VCU Music

 - The Collective